Muzium Negara Free Guided Tours lets you discover Malaysia within an hour - and it's absolutely

 Even tips are a no-no. They are just a dedicated bunch of Malaysians and

-expatriates who want to share a bit of Malaysia to visitors – from ceramics
+expatriates who want to share a bit of Malaysia with visitors – from ceramics

 salvaged from shipwrecks dotted around the country to skeletal remains of Perak